• Skip to primary navigation

 Finding farms to buy eggs from is one of my most absolute favorite thing to do.

-In this article I’m going to show you how to find farm fresh eggs near where you live.
-Plus some helpful tips and advice for buying for buying farm fresh eggs.
+In this article I’ll show you how to find farm fresh eggs near where you live.
+Plus, some helpful tips and advice for buying farm fresh eggs.

 You might be surprised by the options in your own city, or town, for buying eggs directly from small farms.
 The grocery store is definitely not the only place to buy eggs these days.